jezza64/jbnotes/Crypto_Defi_Dapps.md

 minimal on chain transactions to reduce costs
 quick to launch assets

-Not overcollateralised, instead they incentivize validators to find contracts that don't have enough collateral.
+Not over-collateralised, instead they incentivize validators to find contracts that don't have enough collateral.

-### example
+#### example

 want to issue a new synthetic gold token
 Put some collateral on Etherium (e.g. $5000 of WBTC)